shanemelliott/CDWSql/README.md

 * Cerner

-    1. [Find Patient identifiers](./cdwwork2/CernerMRN.sql) - Used to fimd ICNS for patients based on MRN
+    1. [Find Patient identifiers](./cdwwork2/CernerMRN.sql) - Used to find ICNS for patients based on MRN

 * VEText